AudiusProject/audius-protocol/audius-client/packages/mobile/README.md

 # Run a simulator
 npm run ios
-# Run a simulator pointed at localhost
+# Run a simulator pointed at localhost (you may wish to modify the port in .env.dev)
-npm run ios:localhost
+npm run ios:dev
 # Run the app on a device
 npm run ios:device "Raymond's iPhone"
 ```